-The elective hours may also be obtained through Prior Learning Credit, Cooperative Education, and/or the successful completion of various other courses.
+The elective hours may be obtained through the successful completion of additional MGT courses, Prior Learning Credit, Cooperative Education, and/or other credit courses approved by an advisor.
 For more information, go to www.roanestate.edu/mgt

 2Students may take BUSN 1362, BUSN 2390, BUSN 2365, BUSN 2385, BUSN 1370 or INFS 1010 to fulfill requirement.

 3This course should be taken during the final year of coursework and/or after the completion of MGT courses.

 This program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).